Xylemm/VAC-Scripts/README.md

 -
 1. Download the zip of this repo
 2. Unzip into your local mods folder
-3. Right click on each .ps1 file and select "Run with Powershell".
+3. Double click "GenerateDefs.bat".
 This generates all of the SoundDefs and VoicePackDefs you need to run my voicepack.
 4. Activate Voice-Acted Colonists: Icewind Dale in your Rimworld game to try out the voicepack

 How to use it with your own voicepack: